GumTreeDiff/gumtree/README.md

 ## Citing GumTree

-We are researchers, therefore if you use GumTree in an academic work we would be really glad if you cite our seminal paper using the following bibtex:
+We are researchers, therefore if you use GumTree in an academic work we would be really glad if you cite the relevant articles among the ones in the following bibtex:

 ```bibtex
 @inproceedings{DBLP:conf/kbse/FalleriMBMM14,